Matt-BMaking/PrivateDefensePropertyMatt/privatepropertydefenseact.md

 f.
 Property Owners and the designees thereof reserve the ability to request Law Enforcement to leave their property when the officer has no lawful or justifiable reason to be on the property.

+g.
+Property Owners and the designees thereof are permitted to brandish firearms in a non-threatening manner as long as they do not pose a threat to public safety.

 ---
 <div align="center">